This post contains affiliate links. We may earn a commission if you buy through these links.

 Inspired and loosely based on The Long Walk, a memoir written by Polish army lieutenant Slawomir Rawicz, The Way Back delves into an epic escape story of a myriad of prisoners from a Soviet gulag in the depths of Siberia.

 Weeks into their expedition, the group eventually reaches Mongolia, only to realize that they are still in danger as the area is under the control of Josef Stalin’s communist regime.
-With the continent of Asia war-torn from a variety of regional conflicts, the group must make a stark decision and travel thousands of miles out of their way in hopes of achieving their safety and freedom.
+With the continent of Asia war-torn from various regional conflicts, the group must make a stark decision and travel thousands of miles out of their way in hopes of achieving their safety and freedom.

 The Edge (1997)